Daniel-Mietchen/datascience/cinema.md

     - climate change
     - bioengineering
   - at about 42 min, Yuval frames it all as expectations of future growth, pointing out that this is unsustainable
+  - at about 48:30, Yuval Harari makes the case for scientists putting more effort into reaching the general public, [write Wikipedia entries](https://twitter.com/EvoMRI/status/1424378576233717765)
 * [This 3D-Printed Bunny Could Be the Future of Data Storage](https://www.youtube.com/watch?v=gNzHcaQov80)
 * [How To Tell If We're Beating COVID-19](https://www.youtube.com/watch?v=54XLXg4fYsc) &mdash; discusses the merits of log-log plots for detecting changes in exponential growth
   - see also [Covid-19: Are we flattening the curve?](https://www.datafied.world/covid19-are-we-flattening-the-curve-179), a Jupyter notebook inspired by the video